computational-psychology/stimupy/docs/howtos/share.md

   and reproduce the exact stimulus from the provide parameter values.

 - provide all parameter-values for this stimulus, ideally by [exporting them](export.md).
-  For just sharing paramter-values, we recommend sharing the stimulus-`dict` without the `img` and `masks` to a [JSON file](./export.md).
+  For just sharing parameter-values, we recommend exporting the stimulus-`dict` without the `img` and `masks` to a [JSON file](./export.md).
-  This because JSON files are both human-readable -- so that a non-stimupy / non-Python recipient can still evaluate the parameter values -- and safely machine-readable -- so that a Python / stimupy user can easily load and recreate the stimulus.
+  The reason for this is because JSON files are both human-readable -- so that a non-stimupy / non-Python recipient can still evaluate the parameter values -- and safely machine-readable -- so that a Python / stimupy user can easily load and recreate the stimulus.